Meet Ben Pyka of 41˚ South Tasmania.

 41° South Tasmania is a unique and ecologically sustainable inland salmon farm, ginseng nursery and wetlands in the heart of Tasmania.

-The salmon are hot smoked on site and delicious products are made using an artfully crafted brine of secret herbs and spices.
-These products include hot baby smoked salmon, boneless snack portions and fillets and also a salmon rillettes spread.
+The salmon is hot-smoked on-site and delicious products are made using an artfully crafted brine of secret herbs and spices.
+41˚ South Tasmania. products include hot baby smoked salmon, boneless snack portions and fillets and salmon rillette spread.